yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Website.md

 ### **What Is HTTP Cache?**
 > - HTTP caching is a `process of temporarily storing web content and on a CDN server`.
-> - The first time a browser loads a web page, it stores the page resources in the HTTP Cache.
+> - The first time a browser loads a web page, it stores the page resources in the HTTP cache.
 The next time the browser hits that page, it can look in the cache for resources that were previously fetched and retrieve them from disk, often faster than it can download them from the network.
 > - Two main types of cache headers, `cache-control and expires`, define the caching characteristics for your resources.
 > - Related Reference: [HTTP Caching](https://developers.google.com/web/fundamentals/performance/get-started/httpcaching-6)